 A list of all the EU Designated Payments and Securities Settlement systems is maintained by the European Securities and Markets Authority (ESMA) and is accessible here.

-With respect to the UK, the protection is provided under the Financial Markets and Insolvency (Settlement Finality) Regulations 1999 http://www.legislation.gov.uk/uksi/1999/2979/pdfs/uksi_19992979_en.pdf).
-A list of those systems in the UK that have been designated under the Settlement Finality regulations is set out on the Bank of England’s website (http://www.bankofengland.co.uk/financialstability/Pages/fmis/supervised_sys/systems.aspx).
-In order to become designated, the Payment or Settlement system must apply for designation and meet the criteria set out in the Settlement Finality Regulations.
+With respect to the UK, the protection is provided under the Financial Markets and Insolvency (Settlement Finality) Regulations 1999 https://www.legislation.gov.uk/uksi/1999/2979/pdfs/uksi_19992979_en.pdf).
+In order to become designated, the Payment or Settlement system must apply to the Bank of England for designation and meet the criteria set out in the Settlement Finality Regulations.
 Once designated, there are then obligations placed upon the System that must continue to be maintained (in particular, the ongoing provision of information to the Designating authority).

 Both the EU Settlement Finality Directive and related local regulations continue to be amended and updated, which all participating systems must continue to remain cognisant of.